Guarding the Integrity of the Conditional Cash Transfer Program for the Philippines (i-Pantawid)

 The Concerned Citizens of Abra for Good Government (CCAGG), an NGO active in the social accountability arena in the for the last 25 years, was awarded a GPSA grant to strengthen CSO capacity in Northern Luzon to develop and apply SA tools to improve the 4Ps, and share lessons enabling replication of good practices across the country.
-This is being implemented via three components that are geared towards:
+This is being implemented via four components that are geared towards:

 - tracking funds and monitoring CCT programs to ensure transparency;

 - empowering citizens to use social accountability mechanisms and participate in district-level meetings with local authorities;